 A student with a cumulative GPA of 2.5 or higher may be eligible for a maximum of three credit hours in approved independent study.
-The student will conduct in-depth research on a topic(s) in his or her major occupational program and have the opportunity to develop abilities as an independent learner.
+The student will conduct in-depth research on a topic(s) in the major occupational program and have the opportunity to develop abilities as an independent learner.
 An independent study project may carry 1, 2 or 3 credit hour values and will be completed during the semester or session of enrollment.
 Please see the college registrar for information on the procedure to be followed.
-A non-refundable fee of \$100, in addition to tuition and any other regular fees, will be charged to the student for each course taken as an independent study.
-For more information, contact your advisor, your program department chair or someone in Student Affairs.
+A nonrefundable fee of \$100, in addition to tuition and any other regular fees, will be charged to the student for each course taken as an independent study.
+For more information, contact the academic advisor, the program department chair or someone in Student Affairs.